Effective Treatment for Kratom Dependence

 The Come Down from Kratom

 This phase usually lasts about 6 hours to 12 hours after the last use.
-The euphoria and calmness that kratom provides are short-lived, and users often report experiencing anxiety or depression after coming down from their high.
+Feelings of euphoria and calmness that kratom provides are short-lived, and users often report experiencing anxiety or depression after coming down from their high.

 The first obstacle in breaking a habit is resisting the temptation to seek out that high again.
 Kratom addiction is often a vicious cycle.
 People who try quitting the drug feel like they need to take more of the drug to stave off the withdrawal symptoms.